Pumpkin Mug Cake

 If you’re unfamiliar with mug cakes, they’re one of the simplest single-serving desserts.

-The ingredients comes together in a single mug (or ramekin), and you pop it in the microwave for 1 to 2 minutes.
-That’s it!
+The ingredients comes together in a single mug (or ramekin), and you pop it in the microwave for 1 to 2 minutes for a speedy, satisfying dessert.

-This pumpkin mug cake is bursting with fall flavor from pumpkin puree and pumpkin pie spice.
+This healthy pumpkin mug cake is bursting with fall flavor from pumpkin puree and pumpkin pie spice.

 I love topping it with a dollop of Greek yogurt, vanilla ice-cream, or frosting.
-Or, you can drizzle on some heavy cream, half-and-half, or your favorite coffee creamer for extra decadence.
+Alternatively, add a drizzle of heavy cream, half-and-half, or your favorite seasonal coffee creamer for extra decadence.

 Ready in just 5 minutes and with minimal ingredients, this is a dessert you crave all season long.

-The next time you are craving something sweet but don’t want to commit to an entire cake or pie, this perfectly portioned, easy cake in a mug will be waiting right here for you.
+The next time you are craving something sweet but don’t want to commit to an entire cake or pie, this perfectly portioned cake will be waiting right here for you.

 Break out a wide-rimmed mug or 6-ounce ramekin for the best results.